Http Error 503: What it is & How to Fix 503 Service Unavailable?

 How to Fix the Error 503 if you are a User:

 - Restart the router

 A lot of times the ‘Service Unavailable’ also comes with a message indicating what went wrong.
 Sometimes there is ‘DNS failure’ mentioned next to it. if that is the case, simply restart your internet connection router.
 This will help remove any glitches that might be delaying or stopped you from visiting the website.

 It has been seen that sometimes the connection requires a full-fledge reset to fully remove any external attacks on the network.
 For that, reset your internet connection settings to default.
 You can do that either by pressing the reset button on your router or contacting the customer service representative of your internet connection service providers.

 How to Fix Error 503 if you are a Website Owner

 - Schedule the maintenance at a different time

-Since most of the times a 503 Error occurs due to website maintenance, the website owner can simply schedule any updates or changes in the website at a time where the users are either asleep, or when the traffic on the website is extremely low.
+Since most of the time a 503 Error occurs due to website maintenance, the website owner can simply schedule any updates or changes in the website at a time where the users are either asleep or when the traffic on the website is extremely low.

 Editor’s Pick: The Best SpongeBob Memes

 - Contact the hosting provider